VioletFigueroa/resume-automator/README.md

 # Resume Automator

-A Python-based tool to generate tailored resumes and cover letters from a master profile database.
+A Python-based tool to generate tailored resumes and cover letters from a main profile database.

 ## Features
-- **Master Data Source:** Single JSON file (`data/master_profile.json`) containing all career history.
+- **Main Data Source:** Single JSON file (`data/main_profile.json`) containing all career history.
 - **Role-Based Tailoring:** JSON configurations define which projects and summaries to use for specific job roles.
 - **Automated Generation:** Generates Markdown resumes and cover letters for all configured roles in seconds.
 - **PDF Conversion:** Supports converting Markdown to PDF using `pandoc` (requires pandoc installed).